rhjdjong/SlipLib/README.rst

 which can be set at creation time, and changed at any time thereafter.

-When :code:`error` has the value :code:`'strict'`, protocol errors result in a code:`ProtocolError` exception, and any offending packets are not decoded.
+When :code:`error` has the value :code:`'strict'`, protocol errors result in a :code:`ProtocolError` exception, and any offending packets are not decoded.

 Any other value of the :code:`error` attribute means that protocol errors are ignored.
-Invalid or unfinshed escape sequences are copied as-is into the message.
-This behaviour is *not* the same as the reference implementation in :rfc:`1055`.
+Invalid or unfinished escape sequences are copied as-is into the message.
+This is different from the behavior of the reference implementation in :rfc:`1055`.

 When the reference implementation encounters an invalid byte *b* following an *ESC* byte, the *ESC* byte is ignored, and the byte *b* is copied into the decoded message.

-The :module:`sliplib` non-strict error handling copies invalid *ESC X* byte sequences as-is into the decoded message, with the exception of an *ESC END* byte sequence.
+The ``sliplib`` non-strict error handling copies invalid *ESC X* byte sequences as-is into the decoded message, with the exception of an *ESC END* byte sequence.
 An *ESC END* byte sequence results in a finished decoded message with a single *ESC* byte at the end.